Canned Peach Pie Recipe

 • Cover the top of the pie with another layer of pie crust and crimp the edges of the pie crusts together.

-• Make 4 slits to the top of the pie crust.
+• Cut 4 slits in the top crust

 • Brush the entire pie with an egg wash.
 We use 1 egg yolk and 2 tablespoons of milk.